learn-co-curriculum/dsc-curse-of-dimensionality-lab/README.md

 ## Repeat the Same Experiment for a Lasso Penalized Regression Model

-You can expect your code to take over a minute to run on a 2.7 GHz speed CPU.
+⏰ Your code may take over a minute to run.

 ```python